metadatacenter/cedar-docker-build/README.md

 The `DOCKERHUB` variable points to the Docker repository that will receive the pushed images.
 The `CEDAR_DOCKER_BUILD_HOME` arguument should point to download directory for this repo.
-The `IMAGE_VERSION` argument specified the version of the generated Docker image.
+The `IMAGE_VERSION` argument specifies the version of the generated Docker image.

 CEDAR's DockerHub repository is at `cedar-dockerhub.bmir.stanford.edu`, which is a proxy for BMIR's Nexus-based DockerHub repo for CEDAR.